Case Study

 In response to increasing regulatory pressure and growing demand for sustainable aviation, Q8 Aviation and 360 Jet Fuel partnered to create a SAF (Sustainable Aviation Fuel) Book & Claim Registry.

-The platform enables airlines, corporate buyers, and fuel suppliers to track, trade, and retire SAF credits (BCUs - Book & Claim Units), supporting emissions reduction goals and compliance with emerging regulations.
+The platform enables airlines, corporate buyers, and fuel suppliers to track, trade, and retire SAF credits (BCUs - Book & Claim Units), supporting emissions reduction claims, commercial transactions, and readiness for emerging compliance requirements.

-Happy Path Solutions, in collaboration with development partner Kombinat, designed and delivered the platform from the ground up in a rapidly evolving and not yet fully standardized market.
+Happy Path Solutions, in collaboration with development partner Kombinat, designed and delivered the platform from the ground up in a rapidly evolving and not yet fully standardized market, while also preparing the product to support multiple future tenants.

 The Challenge

-Defining a trustworthy product before the market had settled
+Defining a trustworthy product before the market had stabilized

 The aviation industry is under increasing pressure to reduce CO2 emissions.
-Regulators are introducing stricter requirements, while airlines and corporate customers are incentivized to reduce their carbon footprint through SAF adoption targets, emissions reporting, tax benefits, and compliance schemes.
+Regulators are introducing stricter requirements, while airlines and corporate customers are looking for credible ways to reduce or account for their carbon footprint through SAF adoption targets, reporting obligations, and compliance schemes.

-Q8 Aviation recognized an opportunity to build and own a SAF registry early, enable trading and marketplace functionality, and prepare for upcoming regulatory requirements.
+Q8 Aviation recognized an opportunity to move early and help shape the category: build and own a SAF registry, enable trading and marketplace functionality, and prepare for upcoming regulatory requirements instead of waiting for the market to mature first.

-At the same time, 360 Jet Fuel needed the system to be adaptable for multiple future clients, introducing multi-tenant considerations from the start.
+At the same time, 360 Jet Fuel needed the platform to be adaptable for multiple future clients, introducing multi-tenant product thinking from the start rather than as a later rewrite.

 We began with a structured discovery phase involving stakeholders from Q8 Aviation, 360 Jet Fuel, and RSB (Roundtable on Sustainable Biomaterials) representatives.

-Because the domain was still emerging, discovery focused not only on workflows but also on understanding certification standards, defining what a Book & Claim Unit (BCU) represents, mapping ownership and transfer logic, and aligning the product with RSB certification requirements.
+Because the domain was still emerging, discovery focused not only on workflows but also on understanding certification standards, defining what a Book & Claim Unit (BCU) represents, mapping ownership and transfer logic, and aligning the product with RSB certification requirements without making the user experience collapse under complexity.

 Product definition aligned with certification standards